advocations/skype/Skype/ucap/Trusted_Application_API/Trusted_Application_API_GeneralReference.md

 Built on the Skype for Business Online Platform, the Trusted Application API lets a developer build immersive, smart, and interactive communication experiences and trusted services.

-## From on-premise to online service
+## Evolution from on-premise server API to online service API

 The Trusted Application API marks an evolution of the on-premises Unified Communications Managed API (UCMA) middle tier platform to a normalized and service-oriented architecture.
 Fundamentally, the core Platform Service that exposes the Trusted Application API shares the same compute and storage resources across multiple applications, tenants, and domains.
 It helps reduce operational costs and makes scaling easier as demand grows.
 At the same time, it guarantees to its service consumers and end users that communication resources and tenant/domain-specific application data are properly isolated to mitigate any security risks that would stem from untrusted tenants and applications.

 ## Authentication and security

 The Skype for Business Online Platform Service exposes Trusted Application RESTful APIs that require both:

 - Domain-level authorization by System or Tenant Administrators to be exercised,